KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 License remains CC-BY-SA as modified by ialdabaoth.
 Source: https://github.com/NathanKell/ModularFuelSystem (shared repository between RF and Modular Fuel Tanks).

+Also included (all are required)
-Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
-See the Module Manager thread for details and license and source: http://forum.kerbalspaceprogram.com/threads/55219
+* Module Manager by sarbian, swamp_ig, and ialdabaoth.
+See thread for details: http://forum.kerbalspaceprogram.com/threads/55219
-Module Manager is required for RF to work.
+* Community Resource Pack: See thread for details: http://forum.kerbalspaceprogram.com/threads/91998
+* SolverEngines by NathanKell and blowfish.
+See thread for details: http://forum.kerbalspaceprogram.com/threads/122976

+Includes ullage simulation code based on that by HoneyFox in EngineIgnitor, reused under MIT License.
+See end of readme for license details.
+Includes ConfigNodeExtensions by stupid_chris, license CC-BY-SA.

 DESCRIPTION:
 Real Fuels does the following:
-*It converts resources to use 1 unit = 1 liter at STP, and changes tank capacity to accord with that.
+* It converts resources to use 1 unit = 1 liter at STP, and changes tank capacity to accord with that.
-*It allows any supported tank to be filled with exactly how much or how little fuel you want, of whatever type you want (though different tanks may allow or disallow certain fuels; jet fuel tanks won't take oxidizer for instance).
+* It allows any supported tank to be filled with exactly how much or how little fuel you want, of whatever type you want (though different tanks may allow or disallow certain fuels; jet fuel tanks won't take oxidizer for instance).
 Tank dry masses are set to replicate real-world rocket stages.
-*Real world fuels are added, and engines/RCS can use them, with realistic stats (NOTE: You NEED an engine pack in order for engines/RCS to use the new fuels).
+* Real world fuels are added, and engines/RCS can use them, with realistic stats (NOTE: You NEED an engine pack in order for engines/RCS to use the new fuels).
-*Engine/RCS thrust scales with Isp, just like in real life.
-*Engines/RCS can have multiple configurations (for example, an upper stage could support a kerosene + liquid oxygen mode, and a liquid hydrogen + liquid oxygen mode).
+* Engines/RCS can have multiple configurations (for example, an upper stage could support a kerosene + liquid oxygen mode, and a liquid hydrogen + liquid oxygen mode).
 These modes have different thrust, Isp, etc.
-*Engines/RCS can have varying techlevels: different performance characteristics for the same part, based on the techlevel you select (techlevels can be tied to R&D nodes for career games).
+* Engines/RCS can have varying techlevels: different performance characteristics for the same part, based on the techlevel you select (techlevels can be tied to R&D nodes for career games).
+* Configs and techlevels can have their own unlock costs
-*Engines can have limited throttling, and (via installation of the Engine Ignitor mod by HoneyFox) can have limited ignitions.
+* Engines can have limited throttling, and can have limited ignitions.
+* Engines can be subject to ullage requirements.
+* For advanced features, engines use ModuleEnginesRF (powered by SolverEngines).

 INSTALL INSTRUCTIONS:
 1. Delete any existing ModularFuelTanks folder or RealFuels folder in your KSP/GameData folder.
 Remove CommunityResourcePack and SolverEngines if they exist as well.
 This is VITAL.